 GT-1 is a 1.14 kg 1U CubeSat with experimental deployable solar panels and a deployable UHF radio antenna.
 The GT-1 mission demonstrates a rapid cradle-to-grave lifecycle of a university level CubeSat.

 GT-1 is the first in a series of at least four 1U CubeSats to be developed by Georgia Tech annually.
 The goal of the project is to produce a working satellite bus as a foundation for experimental technologies (hardware and software) that will fly on missions GT-2 through 4.
-The primary function of GT-1 is to an educational proof of concept and satellite bus demonstrator.
+The primary function of GT-1 is to be an educational proof of concept and satellite bus demonstrator.
 These missions are intended as an opportunity for Georgia Institute of Technology undergraduate students to get involved in all parts of a space mission, from preliminary design to construction and operation.
-GT-1 carries an amateur radio payload featuring a digipeater and ROBOT system (AX.25 protocol at 437.175 MHz).
+GT-1 carries an amateur radio payload featuring a ROBOT system (AX.25 protocol at 437.175 MHz).
 This will allow HAM operators around the world to communicate with the spacecraft as it orbits.
-The prototype solar panel deployables allows the spacecraft to support 23 solar cells, more than double the surface area that a typical 1U can support, and will allow for power heavy payloads on future missions.
+The prototype solar panel deployables allow the spacecraft to support 23 solar cells, more than double the surface area that a typical 1U can support, and will allow for power heavy payloads on future missions.
 It also boasts a preliminary build of an attitude control system, which will be refined in the future missions to allow for accurate pointing of the spacecraft in orbit.